Symbio-World/symbio/README.md

 - Markdown All in One
 - Auto Rename Tag by Jun Han
 - Bracker Pair Colorizer 2 by CoenraadS
-- file-icons
-- GitLens
+- GitLens - git on steroids
-- Jest
+- Jest - run tests from
+- Quokka.js - evaluate js in editor
+- file-icons - nicer icons
 - vsc-nvm

 # Conventions
 ## Libraries and apps
+There are 2 types of packages:
+- library - can be depended on
+- app (service) - cannot be depended on

+Rules:
+- A library can depend on another library, but not on an app
-There are 2 types of packages: libraries and apps (services).
-An app can depend on one or more library, but not on another app.
-A library can depend on another library, but not on an app
+- An app can depend on one or more library, but not on another app.

-## Cores and apps
-App should not include any business logic.
-All business logic must be in an accompanying library, i.e. app called `trader-app` depends on a library called `trader-core` that has.
-App is only responsible for implementing interfaces and supplying them to the core.
-Read about hexagonal architecture for more information
+- An app should not include any business logic.
+All business logic must be in an accompanying library, i.e. app called `trader-app` depends on a library called `trader-core`
+- App is only responsible for implementing interfaces and supplying them to the core

+## Cores and adapters
+Libraries can be of different types as well.
+These mainly follow from hexagonal/onion architecture
+- core - busineness logic
+- adapters (plugins)

+## Naming Conventions
+- packages are kebab-cased
+- file names must be camelCased or PascalCased
+  - React components are PascalCased
+  - files that return types are PascalCased
+  - everything else is camelCased
+- `create...` to indicate th
+- `fetch...` to describe external calls
+- `scrape...` for extraction of data, i.e. retrieving data from html
+- `crawl...` for following links
+- `parse...` for representing something as something else, i.e. breaking it down into pieces, constituent parts, or segments
+- Name conventions for scripts in package json
+  - `lint`
+  - `build`
+  - `watch`
+  - `test`
+  - `clean` - clean build artifacts
+  - `clean-all` - also clean dependencies

+# Workflow

 ## Yarn workspaces
 Project uses yarn workspaces.
 It allows for the following workflow:
-Each folder is an isolated npm package with its own dependencies Each package
+Each folder is an isolated npm package with its own dependencies Each package should imlement  commands
-- must imlement `test`, `clean` and `clean-all` commands
-- might implement `lint`, `build`, `watch`, etc.

 if package is an app it might also implement `start`, `stop`, `deploy`, `destroy`, etc.

-# Workflow

 To start working on any package either
 - open a package as a separate VS Code window